What is ProviaTest?

 Is ProviaTest also suitable for older children and adults?

 If you have an older child and want to make sure that he is not affected by an SCA or an MD syndrome ProviaTest is suitable as well.
 It might be helpful to rule out an SCA or MD using ProviaTest if your child develops slower than his peers or if you notice that your child has learning difficulties or if he has trouble connecting with other children.

 Adults who suspect that they might be affected by an SCA or an MD can equally be tested with ProviaTest to clarify that suspicion.

 Why should you have your child tested already early on?

 The sooner you know that your child is affected by one of the tested syndromes, the better you can plan the next steps with your pediatrician.
 Some examples are listed below:

 If your son has a Klinefelter syndrome, which is rather frequent, then he has a higher risk to have a reduced fertility later-on in his life.
-In this case you would may want to contact a specialist early on and discuss the possibility to extract and freeze possibly still available functional sperm cells early on.
-This way, it may still be possible for him to have own children later in his life despite the syndrome.
+In this case you may want to contact a specialist early on and discuss the possibility to extract and freeze possibly still available functional sperm cells early on.
+This way, it may still be possible for him to have children later in his life despite the syndrome.